 - New vision: A world where C. diff is rare, treatable, and survivable.

 - New mission: Building a nationwide C. diff awareness movement by educating the public, empowering advocates and shaping policy.

-- Shared our story in the media: Peggy’s story was featured in several prominent publications, including:
+- Increased C. diff Awareness in the media: featured in several prominent publications, including:

 - Missing Microbes: How the Overuse of Antibiotics is Fueling our Modern Plagues, by Dr. Martin Blaser

-- The CDC’s Safe Healthcare Blog featured an article by PLF’s executive director: C. diff in Our Kids: A Call to Action, which discussed the Journal of Pediatrics report on C. diff infections in children that found 17,000 kids contract the disease every year.
+- The CDC’s Safe Healthcare Blog featured an article by PLF’s executive director, which discussed the Journal of Pediatrics report on C. diff infections in children.

 - Shaped Policy: Another key focus in 2014 was raising awareness about antibiotic overuse as a key driver of C. diff.

 - Presented Congresswoman Rosa DeLauro with our Lifetime Achievement Award

 - Our executive director presented at a summit focused on engaging senior advocacy groups in work on antibiotic-resistant bacterial infections hosted by the Alliance for Aging Research